 Louisiana Burgers

 These Louisiana burgers are absolutely incredible.
 They are the best burgers I’ve ever had.
-Wonderful grilled seasoned beef, kick’n pepper jack cheese, remoulade, crunchy red onion and my favorite, spicy homemade Tasso that just melts in your mouth.
+Wonderful grilled seasoned beef, kick’n pepper jack cheese, a creamy remoulade, crunchy red onion and my favorite, spicy homemade Tasso that just melts in your mouth.
 All on homemade buns.
+Without the tasso these are great burgers.
+With it, they are amazing.

 Louisiana Burgers